 The Las Vegas Jail also has the visitation schedule posted on the website.
 It includes unit numbers and visitation hours and days.
 To visit, you must pass approval first.
 The arrestee must submit your first, middle and last name and date of birth.
 You will present your photo identification during the visit.
 Arrive 30 minutes early to check-in before visiting.
 You are not allowed to visit if you are a convicted felon, on active probation, parole or conditional release.
 You also can not have outstanding warrants, be threatening to the arrestee or the facility, show signs of drugs or alcohol use or be dressed inappropriately.

 If you want an inmate to call, an account must be set up with a pre-paid debit account.
 With this account, the inmate will be able to make calls.
 You will find all the information to establish an account on the Detention Center’s website.
 The inmate will only be able to make collect calls without an account.
 You will also find the address and rules concerning written corresponds on the website.

 An inmate can release his property by filling out a property release form or someone outside the facility can request one at the bail window between 8:00 and 10:00 am and pm.
 The release of property includes all property and money, including money for bail.

 Inmate Support Services

-The Detention Center offer support services while an arrestee is in custody including recreational activities, religious services, around the clock medical care, and counseling.
-They are also assigned jobs to help them develop work and social skills.
-Arrestee release information is not given out but the website does contain information about where they can be picked up.
+The North Las Vegas Detention Center offers support services while an arrestee is in custody including recreational activities, religious services, around the clock medical care, and counseling.
+They often receive job assignments, to help them develop work and social skills.
+Arrestee release information is not available but the website does contain information about where the release exit is.
 Use the search to keep track of your friend or family member.